torshid/foodnow/docs/developer/member1.rst

-Parts Implemented by Member Name
+Parts umplemented by Yusuf Aksoy
 ================================